PantelisAndrianakis/Breezy/documentation/tooling/language-server.md

 ## What it does

-When you **open** or **save** a `.bzy` file, the server re-checks the project and publishes diagnostics:
+- **Diagnostics.** When you **open** or **save** a `.bzy` file, the server re-checks the project and publishes a compile error at the compiler's own position with the compiler's own message (e.g. `Expected ';', got '}'.`), or clears the squiggles when the project is clean.
+The squiggle spans the whole offending token.

-- A compile error → one `Error` diagnostic at the compiler's own position, with the compiler's own message (e.g. `Expected ';', got '}'.`).
+- **Hover.** Hovering a name shows its type — `c : Counter`, `get : int`, `make : ()->Box`.
-- A clean project → the squiggles clear.
+- **Go to definition.** Jumping from a use takes you to its declaration — a method call to the method, a field to the field, `new Foo` and a class name to the class, a function call to the function.

-Under the hood the server runs `breezy --check` on the file's project and forwards the result, so the diagnostics are **exactly** what a command-line build would report — no second, divergent analyzer to keep in sync.
+Under the hood the server forwards what the compiler itself reports — diagnostics from `breezy --check`, and hover/definition from `breezy --symbols` (a symbol index the compiler emits from the same resolved program) — so the editor never disagrees with a command-line build, and there is no second, divergent analyzer to keep in sync.

 The **project** is the directory holding the file, or the nearest ancestor containing a `breezy.toml` (the same scoping `breezy <dir>` uses).
 All `.bzy` files